Uline Arena: Decline

 The building fell into obscurity after the opening of the Capital Centre in suburban Landover, Maryland, in 1973.
 In 1970, Harry Lynn had proactively sold the Coliseum knowing he could not compete with the bigger and better venue being built by his friend Abe Pollin.
-The Ice-Capades, circus, wrestling moved out.
-The Near Northeast and H Street neighborhood had also suffered dramatically from the 1968 riots following Martin Luther King Jr.'s assassination.
-The arena could only rely on soul concerts, roller derbies and later rock concerts which could cause problems.
-Subsequently, the arena was closed in 1985 to avoid the problems and the building was in a state of disrepair with shattered windows and peeling paint.
+Ice Capades, circus, and wrestling events moved out.
+The Near Northeast and H Street neighborhood had suffered dramatically from the 1968 riots following Martin Luther King Jr.'s assassination.
+The arena could only rely on soul concerts, roller derbies and later rock concerts that could cause problems.
+Subsequently, the arena was closed in 1985, and the building fell into disrepair with shattered windows and peeling paint.

 It was leased by the Takoma Park Christian Faith Center with an option to purchase the property.
 A $17.5 million renovation project was planned to convert the space into a center for Christian services, crusades and education.
-It was a welcomed project after the neighbors had suffered through the go-go concerts in 1983 and 1984 that had led to clashes between youths and the police and transformed the residential area in a war zone on concert nights.
-The building would be taken over on January 1, 1987 and begin with a $6.5 million renovation, the creation of an indoor prayer garden, a Christian bookstore and an administration building.
-The congregation of 700 would meet for worship in a small room.
-The leader of the congregation was Alvin Jones who was a broadcast consultant turned pastor.
-He and his wife also had a radio and TV show called "Successful Living" which was broadcast in Washington and Dallas.
-Funds would come from donations of the congregation as well as from the broadcast.
+It was a welcomed project after neighbors suffered through go-go concerts in 1983 and 1984 that led to clashes between youths and the police, transforming the residential area into a war zone on concert nights.
+The building was taken over on January 1, 1987, and a $6.5 million renovation began, including creation of an indoor prayer garden, a Christian bookstore and an administration building.
+The congregation of 700 met for worship in a small room.
+The leader of the congregation, Alvin Jones, was a broadcast consultant turned pastor.
+He and his wife also had a radio and TV show called "Successful Living", which was broadcast in Washington and Dallas.
+Funds came from congregation donations and from the broadcast.
 The lease was good until 1991 to exercise the purchase option.
-This grand project never really materialized itself.
+This grand project never really materialized.